 “There, there, never mind your kissing nonsense.”

 (She is still Marilla Cuthbert, after all!)
-But love forces you to let your guard down.
-Love softens you.
-And Marilla needed softening.
+But love softens you–and Marilla needed softening.

 When Anne asked Marilla on the anniversary of her coming to Green Gables,

 “No, I can’t say I’m sorry,” said Marilla, who sometimes wondered how she could have lived before Anne came to Green Gables, “no, not exactly sorry.”

 But this was nothing compared to Marilla’s reaction after Anne fell off the ridgepole of Mr. Barry’s roof after accepting Josie Pye’s dare:

 Marilla was out in the orchard picking a panful of summer apples when she saw Mr. Barry coming over the log bridge and up with slope….In his arms he carried Anne, whose head lay limply against his shoulder.

 At that moment Marilla had a revelation.
 In the sudden stab of fear that pierced to her very heart she realized what Anne had come to mean to her.
 She would have admitted that she liked Anne–nay, that she was very fond of Anne.
 But now she knew as she hurried wildly down the slope that Anne was dearer to her than anything on earth.”

 After Matthew died suddenly, Marilla was able to tell Anne in words how she truly felt about her.

 “Oh, Anne, I know I’ve been strict and harsh with you maybe–but you musn’t think I didn’t love you as well as Matthew did, for all that.
 I want to tell you now when I can.
 It’s never been easy for me to say things out of my heart, but at times like this it’s easier.
 I love you as dear as if you were my own flesh and blood and you’ve been my joy and comfort ever since you came to Green Gables.